nfagerlund/temp-r-n-p/intro.md

 [puppetlabs/apt]: TODO

-Most people's primary goal with Puppet is to build _complete system configurations:_ that is, to manage all of the software, services, and configuration they care about on a given system.
-(This usually isn't _every_ piece of software on a system; typically you manage the subset that matters to your business, and leave the rest to the OS vendor's defaults.)
+Your typical goal with Puppet is to build _complete system configurations,_ which manage all of the software, services, and configuration that you care about on a given system.

-Building system configurations can be difficult --- mostly because the systems you manage are complicated.
+Building system configurations can be challenging --- mostly because the systems you manage are complicated.
 To keep that complexity under control, your code needs to be reusable, easy to configure, and easy to refactor.

-The **roles and profiles** method is Puppet's best tool for building reusable, configurable, and refactorable system configurations.
+The **roles and profiles** method is the most reliable way to build reusable, configurable, and refactorable system configurations.
 It's not a straightforward recipe: you must think hard about the nature of your infrastructure and your team.
 It's also not a final state: expect to refine your configurations over time.
 Instead, it's an approach to _designing your infrastructure's interface_ --- sealing away incidental complexity, surfacing the significant complexity, and making sure your data behaves predictably.

-## The roles and profiles architecture
+## A summary of the roles and profiles method

 Roles and profiles are **two extra layers of indirection** between your node classifier and your component modules.

-> **Note:** A component module is a normal module that manages one technology.
-See the [glossary][] below.
+This separates your code into three levels:

+* **Component modules:** Normal modules that manage one particular technology.
+(For example, puppetlabs/apache.)
+* **Profiles:** Wrapper classes that use multiple component modules to configure a layered technology stack.
+* **Roles:** Wrapper classes that use multiple profiles to build a complete system configuration.

 These extra layers of indirection might seem like they add complexity, but they give you a space to build practical, business-specific interfaces to the configuration you care most about.
 A better interface makes hierarchical data easier to use, makes system configurations easier to read, and makes refactoring easier.